jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/SizeDistribution.rst

 Pete R. Jemian, Julia R. Weertman, Gabrielle G. Long, and Richard D. Spal; Characterization of 9Cr-1MoVNb Steel by Anomalous Small-Angle X-ray Scattering, *Acta Metall Mater 39* (1991) 2477-2487.

-Here *NP(r)* is described as a histogram size distribution where a fixed number of bins are defined over a given range of diameter with either constant diameter bins or constant proportional diameter bins.
+Here :math:`N_p(r)` is described as a histogram size distribution where a fixed number of bins are defined over a given range of diameter with either constant diameter bins or constant proportional diameter bins.
 Solution of the histogram size distribution to the scattering equation 9.1 above is obtained by fitting the scattering calculated from trial distributions to the measured data and then revising the amplitudes of the trial histogram distribution based upon the applied constraints.
 The trial histogram size distribution is not forced to adhere to a particular functional form, such as Gaussian or log-normal.
 However, in the current formulation, all sizes of the scatterer are expected to have the same scattering contrast and morphology (shape, degree of interaction, aspect ratio, orientation, etc.).

 In both MaxEnt and regularization methods, the measured data must be represented by the calculated data so that the goodness of fit criteria (sum of squared standardized residuals) is close to the number of measured data points used in the analysis, subject to an additional constraint.
 This imposes a high standard for the reported errors on the scattering intensity.
 The reported errors are expected to be estimates which are comparable to one standard deviation of the true intensity and that the difference between the measured intensity and the true intensity is within one standard deviation of 67% of the time and randomly distributed such that a summation over these differences has zero mean and unit RMS.
 If these conditions are not met, it is likely that artifacts in the derived size distribution will result.
 Often it is necessary to scale the reported errors by a factor to achieve converge of the MaxEnt method.